Clear Reporting Responsibilities for U.S. Trials

 From Definitions to Defensible Reporting

-Adverse event reporting is where definitions turn into regulatory action—and where site teams often feel the most pressure to “get it right.”
-In this session, we focus on PI and site reporting responsibilities for adverse events under U.S. clinical trial regulations, with a practical emphasis on how safety information flows from the site to sponsors, IRBs, and regulatory oversight bodies.
-You’ll learn how reporting expectations differ by event type, how timelines are triggered, and how reporting decisions are documented and justified in real-world practice.
-We walk through how sites assess what needs to be reported, who needs to be notified, and when—including sponsor notification, IRB reporting, and follow-up obligations.
-The session also clarifies common areas of confusion, such as reporting events that are serious but expected, possibly related events, and situations where documentation matters even when formal reporting is not required.
-Designed for real-world site operations, this session translates regulatory expectations into clear reporting workflows—helping PIs and site teams communicate safety information effectively, stay inspection-ready, and demonstrate ongoing oversight throughout the safety reporting lifecycle.
-If you support adverse event reporting at the site level and want confidence in your reporting decisions—not guesswork—this session is for you.
+Adverse event reporting is where definitions turn into action.
+It's also where site teams feel the most pressure to get it right, because this is the part regulators see.
+This session focuses on PI and site reporting responsibilities under U.S. regulations, and on how safety information moves from your site to sponsors, IRBs, and oversight bodies.
+You'll learn how reporting expectations change by event type, what triggers a timeline, and how to document and justify a reporting decision in real practice.
+We walk through how sites decide what needs reporting, who needs to know, and when, including sponsor notification, IRB reporting, and follow-up.
+We also clear up the spots that confuse people most, like events that are serious but expected, events that are possibly related, and the times documentation matters even when formal reporting doesn't.
+If you want confidence in your reporting decisions instead of guesswork, start here.

 Want to keep building your safety reporting foundation?